eckodeath/blog/content/search.md

 ---
-title: "Search" # in any language you want
+title: "Recherche" # in any language you want
 layout: "search" # necessary for search
 # url: "/archive"
 # description: "Description for Search"
-summary: "search"
+summary: "Search"
 placeholder: "Que recherchez-vous ?"
 ---